 Lawful Development Certificate

 Before extending your home, it is worth gaining confirmation from the council that your development meets the criteria for Permitted Development.
 An architect can help you prepare a basic submission for a Lawful Development Certificate, including existing drawings, a site plan and proposed drawings.
 There are some advantages of submitting a Lawful Development Certficate rather than a Full Planning Application:

-The timescales for a decision from your local authority is also half that of a normal planning application (approximately 4 weeks).
+- The timescales for a decision from your local authority is usually 8 weeks

 The council's planning department cannot view the proposals subjectively, so must simply check that you meet the criteria listed above.
 See below link for technical guidance: